pypa/setuptools-scm/README.rst

 in scm metadata instead of declaring them as the version argument or in a scm managed file.

-It also handles file finders for the supperted scm's.
+It also handles file finders for the supported scm's.

 .. image:: https://travis-ci.org/pypa/setuptools_scm.svg?branch=master
     :target: https://travis-ci.org/pypa/setuptools_scm